Decisions between Meetings

 A sign will be put up on the front door of the common house indicating that there is a decision between meetings in process, the proposal wording, and the deadline.
-In addition, Steering (or delegate) will try at least one other way (phone, knocking on doors, etc) to reach each and every individual.
+In addition, Steering (or delegate) will try at least one other way (phone, knocking on doors, etc) to reach each and every member who has not opted out of decisions between meetings.
 People who submit cards by phone or in person will have their answers entered for others to view.

 Based on the comments and cards of others, members can go back and change their cards until the decision closes.

-75% of members must provide a response in order to close the decision.
+75% of members who have not opted out of decisions between meetings must provide a response in order to close the decision.
 If a third or more of the responses are orange cards or if there are any red cards, the decision does not pass.